Stabilized Sparse Scaling Algorithms for Entropy Regularized Transport Problems: Entropy Regularized Transport-Type Problems and Diagonal Scaling Algorithms

-The stopping criterion is typically a bound on the primal-dual gap between dual iterates $(\alpha,\beta)=\veps\,\log(u,v)$ and primal iterate $\pi=\diag(u)\,\kernel\,\diag(v)$, an error bound on the marginals of $\pi$ (for standard optimal transport) or a pre-determined number of iterations.
+For future reference let us state the full scaling algorithm. \begin{algorithmthm}[Scaling Algorithm] \end{algorithmthm} The stopping criterion is typically a bound on the primal-dual gap between dual iterates $(\alpha,\beta)=\veps\,\log(u,v)$ and primal iterate $\pi=\diag(u)\,\kernel\,\diag(v)$, an error bound on the marginals of $\pi$ (for standard optimal transport) or a pre-determined number of iterations.

 With alternating iterations \eqref{eqn:IterationsDual} or \eqref{eqn:IterationsScaling} a large family of functionals of form \eqref{eqn:RegularizedGenericPrimal} can be optimized, as long as the $\KL$ proximal steps of $F_X$ and $F_Y$ can be computed efficiently.
 A particularly relevant sub-family is, where $F_X$ and $F_Y$ are separable and are a sum of pointwise functions.
-Then the $\KL$ steps decompose into pointwise one-dimensional $\KL$ steps, see \cite[Section 3.4]{ChizatEntropicNumeric2016} for details.
+Then the $\KL$ steps decompose into pointwise one-dimensional $\KL$ steps, see \cite[Section 3.4]{ChizatEntropicNumeric2018} for details.

 Since Section \ref{sec:Auction} focusses on the special case of entropy regularized optimal transport, let us explicitly state the corresponding functional and iterations.

 \begin{definition}[Entropic Optimal Transport] For marginals $\mu \in \prob(X)$, $\nu \in \prob(Y)$ and a cost function $c \in \RExt^{X \times Y}$ the entropy regularized optimal transport problem is obtained from Def.~\ref{def:RegularizedGenericFormulation} by setting $F_X \eqdef \iota_{\{\mu\}}$, $F_Y \eqdef \iota_{\{\nu\}}$ (see Definition \ref{def:OptimalTransport} for the unregularized functional).
 We find: